moda20/TypeSchedulerBackend/README.md

 This is the repo for the Scheduler backend.
 This acts as a task manager and authentication server.

+### Wiki

+[The general wiki](scheduler-docs-9p4lb6fmr-moda20s-projects.vercel.app) is out now, and is a good place to start if you want to have a general idea about the project.
+This repo is only focused on the backend component

 ## 📦 Installation

 The installation process is best done via a docker container, here is a compose example